-Tasks Outputs Activities Performance Indicators Means of Verification Assumptions/ Risks Respon sibility Time Frame Establish an Independent South Sudan Social Insurance Fund (SSIF) SSIF is established and operational schemes are established and operational Enactment of South Sudan Social Insurance Fund (SSIF); Established Business process; Appointment of SSIF Board members and establish Board bylaws; Meet with stakeholders to explain design and process.
+Tasks Outputs Activities Performance Indicators Means of Verification Assumptions/ Risks Respon sibility Time Frame Establish an Independent South Sudan Social Insurance Fund (SSIF) SSIF is established and operational schemes are established and operational Enactment of South Sudan Social Insurance Fund (SSIF); Established Business process; Appointment of SSIF Board members and establish Board by- laws; Meet with stakeholders to explain design and process.
 Time taken to enact the Bill, and operationalization of the SSIF Business process Creation of secondary legislation; Creation of contributors database; Enacted SSIF Bill; SSIF schemes developed; Business process documented; The Databases of SSIF created and ability to process monthly contributions; Ability of SSIF to process benefit payments Delay to passage of SSIF Bill; Lack of budget support to establish SSIF; Lack of employees qualified to manage SSIF; Lack of technology.
 Minister US, CoM.
-NLA Q1 2021-Q4 2025 Design South Sudan Social SSIF is costed and design is Hold consultative meetings around Ability of Private Sector Employers to conform Number of contributors Non- compliance of Minister US Q1 2021-Q4 2025 Insurance Fund approved by the country with to SSIF and correctly Continuations contributors CoM 2020
+NLA Q1 2021-Q4 2025 Design South Sudan Social SSIF cost and design is Hold consultative meetings around Ability of Private Sector Employers to conform Number of contributors Non- compliance of Minister US Q1 2021-Q4 2025

-Tasks Outputs Activities Performance Indicators Means of Verification Assumptions/ Risks Respon sibility Time Frame Schemes for formal and informal sectors Council of Minster private sector employers, trade unions and other employee groups Prepare actuarial valuation for the SSIF contributions / benefits submit contributions to SSIF Number of private sector employers contributing to SSIF Number of private sector employees covered by SSIF subscribed to SSIF; Database of SSIF contributors available; with SSIF law; Employees are dissatisfied with SSIF benefits NLA Design and implement monitoring system to ensure compliance by employers and contributors to standards of practice Monitoring and supervision of employers to conform with applicable legislation and regulations Develop monitoring and supervision practices and reporting requirements · · · · · · · · · · · · · · · · · · · Financial reports from the SSIF Non- compliance by employer and contributors Minister US DG Q1 2021-Q4 2025
+Tasks Outputs Activities Performance Indicators Means of Verification Assumptions/ Risks Respon sibility Time Frame Insurance Fund Schemes for formal and informal sectors approved by Council of Minster the country with private sector employers, trade unions and other employee groups Prepare actuarial valuation for the SSIF contributions / benefits to SSIF and correctly submit contributions to SSIF Number of private sector employers contributing to SSIF Number of private sector employees covered by SSIF subscribed to SSIF; Database of SSIF contributors available; contributors with SSIF law; Employees are dissatisfied with SSIF benefits CoM NLA Design and implement monitoring system to ensure compliance by employers and contributors to standards of practice Monitoring and supervision of employers to conform with applicable legislation and regulations Develop monitoring and supervision practices and reporting requirements Number of employers and contributors in compliance with laws and regulations ; Cost of the supervision; Quality of the services rendered Financial reports from the SSIF Non- compliance by employer and contributors Minister US DG Q1 2021-Q4 2025